WICG/view-transitions/scoped-transitions.md

    If the scoped-transition-root is tagged, it's snapshot uses [content-capture](https://github.com/WICG/shared-element-transitions/blob/main/explainer.md#more-granular-style-capture) mode.
 This means that only the element's descendants (including both text and elements) are painted in the snapshot while box decorations (like border, box-shadow) continue to paint in the outer stacking context.
 See [root snapshot](#root-snapshot) for details.

-4. Once the `updateDOM` callback is finished, incoming-image pseudo-elements are added to the tree generated in step 2.
+4. Once the `startViewTransition` callback is finished, incoming-image pseudo-elements are added to the tree generated in step 2.
 Default animations are added as defined in [7.8](https://drafts.csswg.org/css-shared-element-transitions-1/#animate-a-page-transition-algorithm).

 ## Constraints